Meet the CPS Community Learning Centers' Resource Coordinators

 Resource Coordinators come to Cincinnati Public Schools from a diverse pool of partner agencies in the Cincinnati community.
 They are key to building partner services that support each child in reaching his or her full potential, in school and in life.

-Ife Bell is the Cincinnati Public Schools Districtwide School Community Coordinator for After School.
+Ife Bell is Cincinnati Public Schools' Districtwide School Community Coordinator for After School.

 Her education and career path have provided her with experience and expertise in entrepreneurship, organizational leadership, project management, strategic planning, relationship development, and marketing.

 She transitioned from the business world into the education setting in 2008 through tutoring, mentoring and resource coordination.
 In April 2015 Ife was promoted to CPS District Wide School Community Coordinator to oversee after school for the district.
 In this role she collaborates with key stakeholders and partners to support the CPS CLC Initiative through after school/out of school programming.